 - Garlic powder: Also optional, garlic flavor can take your potatoes to a new level!
 If you have roasted garlic on hand, that’s great too.
 Onion powder could also work.

 - Salt: To season the potato layer, you’ll need some salt.
 You can also add black pepper to taste.

 While there’s some prep work involved with this recipe, it’s easy to do and well worth it!
-Read the detailed directions below or watch my short video to learn how I make this flavor-packed, hearty dinner!
+Read the detailed directions below to learn how I make this flavor-packed, hearty dinner!

 Step 1: Prepare Potatoes

 Start by prepping your potatoes.
 While they cook, chop some vegetables for the filling (if you’re comfortable with kitchen multi-tasking).